-Upstart is a direct-to-consumer lending platform online that utilizes the power of machine learning and artificial intelligence to streamline the loan pricing and funding process.
-It offers loans ranging from $1,000 up to $50,000, with interest rates as high as 29.99%, paid over three- or five-year terms.
+Started in 2012, Upstart is a direct-to-consumer online lending platform that utilizes the power of machine learning and artificial intelligence to streamline the loan pricing and funding process.
+It offers loans ranging from $1,000 up to $50,000, with interest rates as high as 29.99%, paid over three- or five-year.1,2

-The company was established by former Google employees with a keen focus on technology, and it has grown into a major player in the online lending sphere over the last several years.
-To date, Upstart has funded $2 billion in loans, but the company’s impressive numbers do not mean it’s the best fit for all borrowers.
+The company was established by former Google employees with a keen focus on technology, and it has grown into a major player in the online lending sphere.
+To date, Upstart has funded over $2 billion in loans, but the company’s impressive numbers don’t mean it’s the right fit for all borrowers.

-Borrowers should check out some Upstart competitors before signing on the dotted line, to ensure they are getting the most affordable interest rate for their credit history and the most cost-effective loan in terms of origination fees and other charges.
-If you are trying to find the best personal loan, you can view Upstart alternatives that may prove more beneficial to borrowers who qualify.
+Borrowers should check out some Upstart competitors before signing on the dotted line, to ensure they are getting the most affordable loan.
+If you’re trying to find the best personal loan for your needs, check out the Upstart alternatives below.

 On this page: